nihcompmed/ACIDD/README.md

 `items.npz` is a reusable embedding artifact (one vector per item).
 It depends only on the wording — reuse it for every cohort that shares these questions.

-### Stage 2 — pca (needs only the embeddings)
+### Stage 2 — pca: decomposition + dimension diagnostics (needs only the embeddings)

 ```bash
 survey-semantics pca --embeddings-file items.npz --out basis.npz
 ```

+`basis.npz` holds the **full** PCA of the item embeddings (every component) **plus the dimension diagnostics** — the cumulative-variance curve, the eigengaps, and the parallel-analysis null.
+It deliberately does **not** pick a working dimension `D`;
-`basis.npz` **is** the semantic space: the PCA of the item embeddings plus the dimension diagnostics.
-No responses are involved, so it is fixed by the prompts alone — reusing one `basis.npz` across waves guarantees they share the same basis.
+that is a stage-3 choice (below).
+No responses are involved, so the basis is fixed by the prompts alone — reuse one `basis.npz` across waves and they share it.
+(`--d-null-permutations` / `--d-null-percentile` configure the parallel-analysis null computed here; `--max-components` caps how many PCs to keep.)

-### Stage 3 — score (responses, scales, weights enter here)
+### Stage 3 — score: select D, then rank outliers (responses, scales, weights enter here)

+This stage first **chooses the working dimension `D`**, then projects the responses into those `D` semantic axes, removes covariates, and ranks outliers.
+`--d-selection` picks the rule: `variance` (default), `eigengap`, `parallel`, and `max` read `D` straight from the basis's diagnostics; `stability` derives it from the flagged outlier sets, so it needs the responses — which is why `D` selection lives here, not in stage 2.
+One basis serves every rule.

 **`responses.csv`** — one row per person: an id, optional `age`/`sex`, then one column per item (names match the `item` keys above):